fenago/learn-java-12-programming/lab_guide/Lab_16.md

 Fortunately, the [clone()] method is not used very often.
 In fact, you may never encounter a need to use it.

-The StringBuffer and StringBuilder classes {#the-stringbuffer-and-stringbuilder-classes .header-title}
+The StringBuffer and StringBuilder classes
 ------------------------------------------

 We have talked about the difference between the [StringBuffer] and